CAT-Technologies/GrocerEase/README.md

 ## [Credits](#GrocerEase)

-`GrocerEase` is maintained by the RTEP-Project-Team.
+`GrocerEase` is maintained by the team at C.A.T technologies.
 Contributors include:

 * Adwait Naik
 * Anmol Kumar